Women Gain the Right to Vote

 Congress shall have power to enforce this article by appropriate legislation."

-The amendment took effect with the ratification by Nevada on February 7, 1920
+The amendment took effect with the ratification by Tennessee on August 18th 1920